qmk/qmk_firmware/keyboards/stront/readme.md

 Keymaps have [EE_HANDS](https://docs.qmk.fm/#/feature_split_keyboard?id=handedness-by-eeprom) enabled, so any side can be master (though using side with touchpad as master is recommended).
 You have to specify left/right side by flashing with different commands:

-`qmk flash -kb stront -km default -bl uf2-split-left`
+`qmk flash -kb stront/38keys -km default -bl uf2-split-left` or `qmk flash -kb stront/40keys -km default -bl uf2-split-left`

-or
+and

-`qmk flash -kb stront -km default -bl uf2-split-right`
+`qmk flash -kb stront/38keys -km default -bl uf2-split-right` or `qmk flash -kb stront/40keys -km default -bl uf2-split-right`

-If your keyboard is flashed already, you can do it by pressing key combinations - hold inner thumb key, then hold outer thumb key to activate SYSTEM layer.
+If your keyboard is flashed already (or you use WSL), you can specify the correct side by pressing key combinations - hold inner thumb key, then hold outer thumb key to activate SYSTEM layer.
 Now press outer bottom pinky key for left side or inner bottom index key for right side.
-See [keymap](./keymaps/default/keymap.c) for better understanding.
+See [keymap](./keymaps/default/keymap.c) or build guide for better understanding.
 Reconnect the keyboard to apply changes.

 ## Bootloader